 But if it’s the holidays where people are ready to buy and actively looking for gifts or the item is inexpensive or a great impulse purchase; then by all means – make sure an offer is presented.

 Better yet — present them with a limited time offer where they need to sign up for your email list to receive a code or discount.
 Grow your email AND your sales.

 So you’re getting a bunch of new traffic to this post… are there any related affiliate links for products or tools you could add?

 The biggest mistake here would be trying too hard and linking to something that doesn’t at all relate – that certainly won’t earn trust with new visitors.
 But if there’s a product or program that’s a natural fit, go ahead and add a short paragraph or weave it into the post.

-If you’re not familiar with affiliate marketing or how to make the most of it, I highly recommend checking out this course, the creator earns over $50,000 per month on affiliate income alone.
-(Sorry if I’m drooling. $50k………!)
+If you’re not familiar with affiliate marketing or how to make the most of it, I wrote a post about how shop owners can earn money with affiliate marketing.
+I also took a course this past year which helped me grow my affiliate income by 198% in the 3 months after applying her strategies.
+The course creator earns over $50,000 per month on affiliate income alone.
+(Sorry if I’m drooling. $50k……what the what!)

 If you work with ad networks, you should consider reviewing the ads on your post as well as placement within the post to maximize potential earnings.